This is your one-stop shop for understanding the how, what, where and why of your industry placement. Please read each section carefully.

 - To seek final approval from the faculty.
 For some subjects this determines whether you can enrol in the subject.

-- Internship placement requests must be approved by the internship coordinator prior to the internship and semester start dates.
+- Internship placement requests must be approved by the internship coordinator and/or subject coordinator prior to the internship and semester start dates.

 - Students who want to enrol in AGRI90078 or who are enrolled in VETS30028 will not be given retrospective approval for an internship placement and will be required to find another placement.